 2. Greenwich Park

-Now you need somewhere to eat the treats you just bought at the market, so if the weather is good head straight to Greenwich Park for a picnic – I couldn’t resist snapping this couple having a cheeky moment hah!
-I’ve been to most of the main parks in London and nowhere tops this one for beauty.
+Now you need somewhere to eat the treats you just bought at the market, right?
+If the weather is good head straight to Greenwich Park for a picnic.
+It truly is one of the greatest and most beautiful parks in London.

 Most people stay at the bottom but they’re missing out because located at the top you’ll find the Flower Garden and a small deer enclosure.